PeterVH/usbasp/Readme.txt

    avrdude -c usbasp -p at90s2313 -t
 2. Write main.hex to the flash of an ATmega8:
    avrdude -c usbasp -p atmega8 -U flash:w:main.hex
+3. Drag and Drop the desired .hex image on top of provided flash update tool (See the readme in bin/firmware for details)

 Setting jumpers:
 J1 Power target